One-com/node-oconf/README.md

 }
 ```

-You can lint your configuration files by using `oconf-lint`.
-It will
+You can lint your configuration files by using the `--lint` flag.
+It
-not output any of the resolved configuration, but only exit with an
+will not output any of the resolved configuration, but only exit with
-error in case of any formatting errors in the files.
+an error in case of any formatting errors in the files.

 ```
- $ oconf-lint config.cjson
+ $ oconf --lint config.cjson
 ```

-By using `oconf-extract-option` you can supply a path to a value as
+By using the `--extract-option` flag you can supply a path to a value
-well:
+as well:

 ```
- $ oconf-extract-option config.cjson obj.foo
+ $ oconf --extract-option obj.foo config.cjson
 bar
 ```

 The output from the above is the raw data.
 That is useful when you
 need to pass the configuration to other CLI tools.
 If you need the
-JSON formatted data, you can pass the `--json` option.
+JSON formatted data, you can pass the `--option-as-json` option.

 ```
- $ oconf-extract-option --json config.cjson obj.foo
+ $ oconf --extract-option obj.foo --json config.cjson
 "bar"
 ```

-If the key is missing `oconf-extract-option` will exit with status
+If the key is missing `oconf --extract-option` will exit with status
 code 1.
 If you need to overwrite that behaviour you can pass the
-`--allowmissing` flag to oconf which will make it exit with status
+`--allow-missing-option` flag to oconf which will make it exit with
-code 0 if no value is found at the given path.
+status code 0 if no value is found at the given path.

 ## Tests